LouieYang/deep-photo-styletransfer-tf/README.md

 ## Acknowledgement

-* This work was done when Yang Liu was a research intern at *Microsoft Visual Perception Laboratory of Zhejiang University* and *Alibaba-Zhejiang University Joint Research Institute of Frontier Technologies*, under the supervision of [Prof. Mingli Song](http://person.zju.edu.cn/en/msong) and [Yongcheng Jing](http://yongchengjing.com/).
+* This work was done when Yang Liu was a research intern at *Alibaba-Zhejiang University Joint Research Institute of Frontier Technologies*, under the supervision of [Prof. Mingli Song](http://person.zju.edu.cn/en/msong) and [Yongcheng Jing](http://yongchengjing.com/).

 * Our tensorflow implementation basically follows the [torch code](https://github.com/luanfujun/deep-photo-styletransfer).